Our Nomad Travel - It's Not a Vacation, It's a Lifestyle!

 What Do You Do About Your Mail?

 Our mailing address in the US is a mail service that accepts all our mail for us.
 Periodically we request them to package it up and forward it to us (minus the magazines and junk mail).
-Alternatively you could ask a relative or friend to send you anything that looks important.
+Alternatively you could ask a relative or friend to check your mail and send you anything that looks important.
 Fedex and UPS deliver almost anywhere in the world for a moderate fee.

 What About Your Home?